salvaamrta/bloom-tac-toe/README.md

 - Choose your game mode: Player vs Player or Player vs Computer.
 - Take turns placing your emoji (🌷 or 🌱 / 🤖) on the 3x3 grid.
 - First to align 3 emojis in a row, column, or diagonal wins!
-- Draws are possible too — it's not always about winning 😉.
+- Draws are possible too — it's not always about winning yk 😉

 ## 🛠️ Built With
 - HTML